CommonAccord/Cmacc-Org/Doc/G/LegalForms/PO/Demo/Acme-Ang_ContributorAgreement_2021-10-11.md

 Doc.GUID=Acme-Ang-1234543

-EffectiveDate.YMD=2021-10-11
+EffectiveDate.YMD=2021-10-12

 Why.sec=To promote the idea of transparent law.

-Note=Eliminating the optional expense reimbursement of 2.2.sec:
+Note=Including only the base compensation and eliminating the optional expense reimbursement of 2.2.sec:

-2.sec={2.1.sec}
+Comp.sec={Comp.Base.sec}

 =[G/LegalForms/PO/DAO-Contributor-Agreement/Form/0.md]